 Fortunately, there is a FREE oneline cloud transfer manager tool, MultCloud, which can not only help sync Google Drive with OneDrive directly without downloading and uploading but also can manage multiple cloud drive accounts from one platfrom for transferring files across clouds.

 It supports Google Drive, G Suite, OneDrive, OneDrive For Business, Dropbox, Dropbox Business, Box, Amazon S3, SugarSync, Alfresco, hubiC, Evernote, CloudMe, Cubby, MyDrive, WEB.DE, Yandex, HiDrive, MySQL, Flickr, MediaFire, ownCloud, ADrive, Baidu, MEGA, WebDAV, pCloud, Egnyte, Backblaze and FTP/SFTP.
 With MultCloud, you can easily manage multiple cloud drives, copy, migrate and transfer data flexibly.

-To mirror Google Drive to OneDrive, you can follow the steps below:
+To move Google Drive to OneDrive, you could follow the steps below:

 Step 1.
 Create an account for getting a right to use MultCloud.
 If you do not want to create one account, it would be better if you click "Experience without signing up" so you'll get one temp account immediately.